 Conversation starter: How would you describe the relationship between racism and justice/the law?
 Does that align with what you've seen in movies and on TV?

 Despite some historically accurate violence and occasional strong language, this drama about revered civil rights leader Martin Luther King Jr. is powerful and educational, with fabulous performances, a gripping script, and important subject matter.

-Conversation starter: What are the differences between a protest and a riot?
-How are protests typically shown on TV or in the movies?
-What about riots?
+Conversation starter: Is there a difference between a protest and a riot?
+How are protests/riots typically shown on TV or in the movies?

 The Color Purple, 14+

-Conversation starter: How have times have changed for women since the era in which the story takes place?
+Conversation starter: How have times changed for women since the era in which the story takes place?
 Has anything remained the same?
-Why are the challenges faced by women of color different from those faced by white women?
+Why are the challenges faced by women of color different from those faced by White women?

 Conversation starter: Do you think showing disturbing violence helps audiences more fully comprehend the African American experience?
 Why, or why not?

 Director Ava DuVernay's provocative, challenging documentary about the racial issues confronting contemporary America isn't for the faint of heart, but mature viewers will find it both educational and a call to action to take a stand against racial injustice.

 Conversation starter: What surprises/upsets you most about our country's treatment of African American citizens over its long history?